Correction & corpus rebuild — SOoL v2.0.0, 6 August 2026

 RC30.14Role Contradiction — incompatible obligations for the same actN3

 The same agent bears two roles whose obligations are genuinely incompatible for the same act — not merely difficult to reconcile, but structurally irreconcilable.
 The structural problem is not vagueness but genuine incompatibility: no amount of normative clarification resolves it.
 The only structural resolution is role recharacterization, which typically requires a new legal framework rather than better application of the existing one.
 Garcetti v.
 Ceballos is the paradigm: Richard Ceballos simultaneously holds the citizen-speaker role (whose speech is protected) and the official-duty public employee role (whose work product is not) for the exact same memo.
 No interpretation of the Pickering/Garcetti framework can honor both roles for the same act.
-This is why RC3 appears in 19.5% of First Amendment corpus cases — the structural problem is endemic to the doctrinal architecture.
+This is why RC3 is common in First Amendment corpus cases — the structural problem is endemic to the doctrinal architecture.
+(Frequency revised: 19.5% was measured under the v1 regime; with First Amendment now fully rebuilt under v2 it stands at 25.2% — higher than either earlier figure, and 4.1× the rate across the other rebuilt domains, making it the second-strongest domain signal in the corpus.
+Note RC3 is rule-forced: annotation RULE 2 compels it wherever two roles produce incompatible effects from one act, so this measures how often that configuration arises rather than an unprompted discovery.
+The rebuild is complete — see the notice at the top of this page.)

 CC0.14Correlativity Contradiction — right acknowledged, duty refusedN7